canonical/is-charms-contributing-guide/CONTRIBUTING.md

   due to problems with GitHub).

 The PR should be otherwise ready to be merged (e.g., has been approved).

+Note that only repository admins will be able to force merge pull requests.

 Resolving the underlying reason the status check is failing should be high priority so that the team can rely on the automation again.